MonkeyBars3k/ReaScripts/README.md

   - You can toggle expansion to time selection in the options window.

 ### Tips
-- **Using just the pooled audio item feature:** Feel free to Superglue a single audio item and make copies of that!
-Since every Superitem you copy is a pooled audio item, all you need to ensure all the copies stay updated is Edit any one of the pooled Superitems and reglue.
+- **Using just the pooled audio item feature:** Feel free to Superglue a _single audio item_ and make copies of that!
+Since every Superitem you copy is a pooled audio item, all you need to ensure all the copies stay updated is to Edit any one of the pooled Superitems and Reglue.
 - **Using just the container feature:** The most basic application of Superglue is probably just treating your Superitem as a container item that can be edited easily later, i.e. a more convenient way to group items.

 ### Notes